 Scammers use anything they can in order to trick their targets.
 The con artists say that they are from government agencies such as the Social Security Administration, the IRS, and the Federal Trade Commission.
 Scammers have been targeting people to trick them into applying or receiving fake grants from various government agencies.
 The caller requests personal information to process the grant.
 They may ask for your date of birth, phone number, address, social security number, annual income, bank account, or other financial information.
 Scammers claim that the bank account information is necessary to pay a one-time processing fee.
 They may also state that the free money will be direct deposited or sent through a wire transfer.
 The aim of a grant scam is identity theft along with draining your bank account.

-Callers may also say that you owe money to the IRS or court system.
-Anyone who claims to work for the government is probably a scammer.
+Callers may claim they work for a government program that gives grants to people in need.
+Parameters are usually vague.
+Some offer free money to pay bills, for educational purposes, or home improvements.
+Anyone who calls you out of the blue and claims to work for the government is probably a scammer.
 The FTC has written a guide on identifying the calls and what to do to avoid being a victim.

 If you receive a suspicious call, hang up.
 Do not press 1 to be removed or give out your personal information.
 The caller may make threats, but do not respond.
 You can block calls on your iPhone or Android if the number is in the form of a standard number.
 Scammers use different numbers to confuse targets, so be aware of strange numbers.

-Notify law enforcement if the caller makes any type of threats.
-You should also report the call to ftc.gov/complaint.
-Include the following:
+Notify law enforcement via their non-emergency line if the caller makes any type of threats.
+You should also report the call to ftc.gov/complaint, Better Business Bureau, and [email protected] Include the following: